dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     exposed to future particles. there is tight coupling between the entity's condition and both future and past events.
     - and an appropriate analogy for this is entanglement.

+- fog of war (x) social networks/graphs
+  - pub/sub replication of information changes
+    - when virtual social networks exist and communication is facillitated over long distances
+    - and when nodes on social networks can only communicate locally
+    - with language barriers?
+    - with balkanized internet

 ![Listening to a cannon blast in a stadium on every touchdown]()